ZRiddle/PokeAlertsOnboarding/NestLocations.md

 This is **NOT** user submitted data, these are actual spawns.

 For a spawn to be considered a potential "Nest" it had to produce that Pokemon at least 20% of the time

+### Update 8/22/16 8:00 pm

+All nests have rotated.
+People are speculating that it's +2 in the pokedex number.
+All of these nest **locations** are **STILL CORRECT**, however the Pokemon there will be different.

+### Update 8/24/16

+We're mapping the nest changes in this [google sheet](https://docs.google.com/spreadsheets/d/1AqXpvmg1HxzLH-TxjgJk9njYFdXeyLmPfc2g2RXs9CI/edit#gid=0)

+We're assuming the nest locations are the same and looking at what is spawning there now.

 # Pokemon